adobe/aem-core-wcm-components/README.md

 Setup your local development environment for [AEM as a Cloud Service SDK](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html) or for [older versions of AEM](https://docs.adobe.com/content/help/en/experience-manager-learn/foundation/development/set-up-a-local-aem-development-environment.html).

-#### Building
+### Building

 To compile your own version of the Core Components, you can build and install everything on your running AEM instance by issuing the following command in the top level folder of the project:

     mvn clean install -PautoInstallSinglePackage

+### Individual packages/bundles

+You can install individual packages/bundles by issuing the following command in the top-level folder of the project:

+    mvn clean install -PautoInstallPackage -pl <project_name(s)> -am

+Note that:
+* `-pl/-projects` option specifies the list of projects that you want to install
+* `-am/-also-make` options specifies that dependencies should also be built

-#### Maven Profiles
+### Maven Profiles

 For convenience, the following deployment profiles are provided when running the Maven install goal with `mvn install`:
 * `autoInstallSinglePackage`: Install everything to the AEM author instance.
 * `autoInstallSinglePackagePublish`: Install everything to the AEM publish instance.
 * `autoInstallPackage`: Install the `ui.content` and `ui.apps` content packages to the AEM author instance.
 * `autoInstallPackagePublish` - Install the `ui.content` and `ui.apps` content packages to the  AEM publish instance.

 The hostname and port of the instance can be changed with the following user defined properties:
 * `aem.host` and `aem.port` for the author instance.
 * `aem.publish.host` and `aem.publish.port` for the publish instance.

-#### Individual packages/bundles

-You can install individual packages/bundles by issuing the following command in the top-level folder of the project:

-    mvn clean install -PautoInstallPackage -pl <project_name(s)> -am

-Note that:

- * `-pl/-projects` option specifies the list of projects that you want to install
- * `-am/-also-make` options specifies that dependencies should also be built